 Some of them are very old, and have very interesting histories.
 If a B&B is stated “listed”, “Grade II listed” or, “Grade I listed” they are registered as being of special interest – “Grade I” listed being the highest.
-There are planning restrictions on these to preserve their character, so alterations to the structure may not be allowed.
+There are planning controls on these to preserve their character, so alterations to the structure is restricted.

 We hope you will not have cause to complain but in the unlikely event that you do, please try to settle the matter with the host at the time.
 It is always better to give the host a chance to put things right than complain to us later.
 We endeavour to respond to all complaints within 5 working days.

-The hosts are there to help, please ask.
-They are quite used to it.
+The hosts are there to help, so please discuss any requirements.
 Many have details of local attractions and places of interest to help you enjoy your stay.
 Many offer extra services, such as a pick up service from the nearest railway or bus station or airport.

-Finally remember you are staying in a family home and enjoying the benefits of that.
+Finally, remember you are staying in a family home and enjoying the benefits of that.
 Every B&B is different and provides a unique experience.
-All B&Bs have different ways of doing things and that is the pleasure of staying in a home rather than a hotel.
-Please do not forget however that, unlike a hotel, there are no employed staff on-call 24 hours a day, and if you arrive unexpectedly your host may have gone out.
+All B&Bs have different ways of doing things and that is the pleasure of staying in a home rather than an hotel.
+Please do not forget however that, unlike an hotel, there are no employed staff on-call 24 hours a day, and if you arrive unexpectedly your host may not be there.

 To see the Terms and Conditions of this website click here.